 Income or loss per share is calculated based on the weighted average number of common shares outstanding.
-For the years ended June 30, 2022, and 2021 diluted loss per share shore on the differ from basic loss per share since the effect of the Company's warrants, stock options, performance stock units, and convertible preferred shares is anti-dilutive.
-As of June 30, 2022, potential common shares of 36,024 (2021 - 6,974) related to outstanding common stock warrants, 2,100 (2021 - 2,100) related to outstanding Series C preferred stock warrants, 8,810 (2021 - 6,392) related to stock options, and 14,497 (2021 - 17,295) relating to outstanding Series C convertible preferred shares were excluded from the calculation of net loss per common share.
+For the years ended June 30, 2022, and 2021 diluted loss per share does not differ from basic loss per share since the effect of the Company's warrants, stock options, performance stock units, and convertible preferred shares is anti-dilutive.
+As of June 30, 2022, potential common shares of 36,024 (2021 - 6,974) related to outstanding common stock warrants, 2,100 (2021 - 2,100) related to outstanding Series C preferred stock warrants, 2,100 (2021 - 17,295) relating to outstanding Series C convertible preferred shares were excluded from the calculation of net loss per common share.